-Assumption~\ref{ass:nominal_terminal_invariant_set} provides recursive feasibility of optimization problem~\eqref{eq:NMPSC_opt} and therefore infinite-time constraint satisfaction, i.e.,\ if there exists a feasible solution at time $k$, there exists one at $k\!+\!1$ and therefore at all future times, see e.g. \cite{rawlings2009model}.
+Assumption~\ref{ass:nominal_terminal_invariant_set} provides recursive feasibility of optimization problem~\eqref{eq:NMPSC_opt} and therefore infinite-time constraint satisfaction, i.e., if a feasible solution at time $k$ exists, one exists at $k\!+\!1$ and therefore at all future times, see i.e.\ \cite{rawlings2009model}.

 The safety certification scheme then works as follows.
 Consider a measured system state $x(k-1)$, for which~\eqref{eq:NMPSC_opt} is feasible and the input trajectory $\{\mUpredOpt_{i|k-1}\}$ is computed.
 After applying the first input to the system $u(k-1)=\mUpredOpt_{0|k-1}$, the resulting state $x(k)$ is measured again.
-Because it holds in the nominal case that $x(k) = \mXpredOpt_{1|k-1}$, a valid input sequence $\{\mUpredOpt_{1|k-1},\ldots,\mUpredOpt_{N-1|k-1}, \kappa_f(\mXpredOpt_{N|k-1})\}$ is known from the previous time step, which satisfies constraints and steers the state to the safe terminal set $\XX_f$ as indicated by the brown trajectory in Figure~\ref{fig:model_predictive_safety}~(left).
-Safety of a proposed learning input $u_\LL$ is certified by solving optimization problem~\eqref{eq:NMPSC_opt}, which, if feasible for $\mUpred_{0|k} = u_\LL$, provides the green trajectory in Figure~\ref{fig:model_predictive_safety}~(left) such that $u_\LL$ can be safely applied to the system.
+Because it holds in the nominal case that $x(k) = \mXpredOpt_{1|k-1}$, a valid input sequence $\{\mUpredOpt_{1|k-1},\ldots,\mUpredOpt_{N-1|k-1}, \kappa_f(\mXpredOpt_{N|k-1})\}$ is known from the previous time step, which satisfies constraints and steers the state to the safe terminal set $\XX_f$, as indicated by the brown trajectory in Figure~\ref{fig:model_predictive_safety}~(left).
+The safety of a proposed learning input $u_\LL$ is certified by solving optimization problem~\eqref{eq:NMPSC_opt}, which if feasible for $\mUpred_{0|k} = u_\LL$, provides the green trajectory in Figure~\ref{fig:model_predictive_safety}~(left) such that $u_\LL$ can be safely applied to the system.
 Should problem~\eqref{eq:NMPSC_opt} not be feasible for $\mUpred_{0|k} = u_\LL$, it returns an alternative input sequence that safely guides the system towards the safe set $\XX_f$.
-The first element of this sequence $\mUpredOpt_{0|k}$ is chosen as close as possible to $u_\LL$ and is applied to system~\eqref{eq:general_nonlinear_system} instead of $u_\LL$.
+The first element of this sequence $\mUpredOpt_{0|k}$ is chosen to be as close as possible to $u_\LL$ and is applied to system~\eqref{eq:general_nonlinear_system} instead of $u_\LL$.
 Due to recursive feasibility, i.e., knowledge of the brown trajectory in Figure~\ref{fig:model_predictive_safety} (left), such a solution always exists, ensuring safety.

 In the context of learning-based control, the true system dynamics are rarely known accurately.
 In order to derive a probabilistic version of the NMPSC scheme that accounts for uncertainty in the system model~\eqref{eq:general_linear_additive_description} in the following, we leverage advances in probabilistic stochastic model predictive control~\cite{hewing2018stochastic}, based on so-called probabilistic reachable sets.